 The understanding of cultural diversity and the practice of cultural humility is our mission, and it pertains to all of our initiatives and interventions.
 The UCC has a Diversity Alliance, composed of professional staff and trainees.
 The Diversity Alliance is charged with strategizing monthly staff trainings and advising the leadership team on critical matters involving underrepresented groups and identities.
 Our staff is a representation of cultural diversity and each of them bring something unique to the center.

 Does the UCC share information with other Student Care Network (SCN) offices?
 (OSCC, CSW, Student Health)

-The UCC’s partners in the Student Care Network – the Office of Student Care Coordination (OSCC) and the Center for Student Wellbeing (CSW) – may have access to your history of attending appointments at the UCC in order to facilitate or coordinate your care.
-There may be circumstances in which additional minimally necessary information is shared with the primary offices of the Student Care Network (OSCC, CSW, and the Student Health Center) for the purposes of care coordination.
+The UCC’s partners in the Student Care Network – Student Care Coordination (SCC) and the Center for Student Wellbeing (CSW) – may have access to your history of attending appointments at the UCC in order to facilitate or coordinate your care.
+There may be circumstances in which additional minimally necessary information is shared with the primary offices of the Student Care Network (SCC, CSW, and the Student Health Center) for the purposes of care coordination.

 We only share information needed for coordination of care, which may often include demographic information and attendance at appointments.
 Without your written consent, we do not share any other clinical information with any SCN offices.

 How is confidentially treated at the UCC?
 Will my parents know I am in treatment?